Wood lexicon Wood species

 Origin Siberia

-durability class 3-4
+Durability class 3-4

-wood color Heartwood red-brown, sapwood light yellow
+Wood color Heartwood reddish brown, sapwood light yellow

 Source: Wikipedia

-Cumaru decking, FSC 100%
+Cumaru decking boards, FSC 100%

-Price from: €70 per m2, resistance class: 1
+Price from: € 70 per m2, resistance class: 1

 Advantages: ✓ best durability ✓ particularly robust and scratch-resistant

-Disadvantages: ✗ partly rough surface ✗ high power development
+Disadvantages: ✗ Partly rough surface ✗ High force development

-Tip: Sand the floorboards after they have been exposed to the weather for the first time.
+Tip: Sand the boards after the first weathering.

-Cumaru decking, FSC 100%
+Cumaru decking boards, FSC 100%

-Price from: €70 per m2, resistance class: 1
+Price from: € 70 per m2, resistance class: 1

 Advantages: ✓ best durability ✓ particularly robust and scratch-resistant

-Disadvantages: ✗ partly rough surface ✗ high power development
+Disadvantages: ✗ Partly rough surface ✗ High force development

-Tip: Sand the floorboards after they have been exposed to the weather for the first time.
+Tip: Sand the boards after the first weathering.

-Cumaru decking, FSC 100%
+Cumaru decking boards, FSC 100%

-Price from: €70 per m2, resistance class: 1
+Price from: € 70 per m2, resistance class: 1

 Advantages: ✓ best durability ✓ particularly robust and scratch-resistant

-Disadvantages: ✗ partly rough surface ✗ high power development
+Disadvantages: ✗ Partly rough surface ✗ High force development

-Tip: Sand the floorboards after they have been exposed to the weather for the first time.
+Tip: Sand the boards after the first weathering.

-ab 9,10
+from 9,10

 Garapa decking boards, FSC 100%

-Price from: €65 per m2, resistance class: 1-2
+Price from: € 65 per m2, resistance class: 1-2

 Advantages: ✓ smooth surface ✓ homogeneous, light color

-Disadvantages: ✗ Substances containing iron lead to discoloration ✗ Unscrewed tends to warp
+Disadvantages: ✗ Ferrous materials lead to discoloration ✗ Tendency to warp if not screwed down

-Tip: Patio cleaning removes discoloration and
+Tip: patio cleaning removes discoloration and

-ab 9,80
+from 9,80

 Garapa decking boards, FSC 100%

-Price from: €65 per m2, resistance class: 1-2
+Price from: € 65 per m2, resistance class: 1-2

 Advantages: ✓ smooth surface ✓ homogeneous, light color

-Disadvantages: ✗ Substances containing iron lead to discoloration ✗ Unscrewed tends to warp
+Disadvantages: ✗ Ferrous materials lead to discoloration ✗ Tendency to warp if not screwed down

-Tip: Patio cleaning removes discoloration and
+Tip: patio cleaning removes discoloration and

-ab 9,10
+from 9,10

-Jatoba decking, FSC 100%
+Jatoba decking boards, FSC 100%

-Price from: €65 per m2, resistance class: 1-2
+Price from: € 65 per m2, resistance class: 1-2

 Advantages: ✓ smooth surface ✓ strong color and grain

-Disadvantages:✗ unoiled tendency to crack ✗ colored ingredients wash out
+Disadvantages:✗Unoiled tends to crack ✗ Colored ingredients wash out

 Tip: Clean and oil decking boards after installation.

-Teak decking, FSC 100%
+Teak decking boards, FSC 100%

-Price from: €130 per m2, resistance class: 1
+Price from: € 130 per m2, resistance class: 1

-Advantages: ✓ Best durability and dimensional stability ✓ Lowest risk of cracks and splinters
+Advantages: ✓ Best durability and dimensional stability ✓ Lowest risk of cracking and splintering

-Disadvantages: ✗ relatively expensive ✗ not very long boards
+Disadvantages: ✗ Relatively expensive ✗ Not very long planks

 Tip: Lay decking boards together.

-Teak decking, FSC 100%
+Teak decking boards, FSC 100%

-Price from: €130 per m2, resistance class: 1
+Price from: € 130 per m2, resistance class: 1

-Advantages: ✓ Best durability and dimensional stability ✓ Lowest risk of cracks and splinters
+Advantages: ✓ Best durability and dimensional stability ✓ Lowest risk of cracking and splintering

-Disadvantages: ✗ relatively expensive ✗ not very long boards
+Disadvantages: ✗ Relatively expensive ✗ Not very long planks

 Tip: Lay decking boards together.